 From her experience, Leila Strickland, BIOMILQ’s Co-Founder and Chief Science Officer and mom of two, shares that “Moms are routinely told by trust-worthy medical professionals that their low milk production is simply perceived, and if they keep trying a bit harder they will eventually successfully produce all the milk their baby needs to grow.
 This dismissal contributes to the diverse types of mom-guilt that blind moms to the million other ways they are nurturing their babies each day.”

-We’ve said it before and we’ll say it again: infant feeding is only one piece of a huge wellbeing puzzle.
+We’ve said it before and we’ll say it again: infant feeding is only one piece of the wellbeing puzzle.

 When new moms reach out to a pediatrician, obstetrician, midwife, doula, lactation consultant, or local mom’s group, they are looking for support, guidance, and empathy.
-Instead, far too many are being gaslit — the last thing over-tired hormonal women need to feel is like they are crazy.
+Our hearts ache for moms who don’t feel fully heard by those they go to for support.

-Hiding the truth can also be fatal: when babies don’t get enough nutrition and hydration, they can’t survive.
+Because low milk supply doesn’t have enough evidence-based diagnoses (yet), it makes sense that many assume that it is only perceived.
+We find the clinical language of ‘perceived lactational insufficiency’ to imply judgement and be shortsighted.
 When low milk supply is deemed perceived and insufficient, mothers are told to trust that their baby is getting adequate nutrition rather than trust their instincts.
-Clinical language must be revised to reflect the realities of infant feeding — ‘do no harm’ applies to words too.
+Clinical language and training on identifying the issues at hand need to reflect the realities of infant feeding.

-While frustrating to accept, we hope this reality check provides comfort in knowing that a mom’s concerns are scientifically valid, her effort can only go so far, and her love for her baby is completely unaffected by the genetics of her milk-making cells.
+While frustrating to accept, we hope moms find comfort in knowing that her concerns may be scientifically valid, her effort may only go so far, and her love for her baby is completely unaffected by the genetics of her milk-making cells.